michaelschnyder/oidc-angular/README.md

 There is a sample in the `samples`-Folder.

 #Compatibility
-This library has been tested and intensively used with the ThinkTecture IdentityServer3 with varous versions.
+This library has been tested and intensively used with the ThinkTecture IdentityServer3 with various versions.
 Please see [Thinktecture IdentityServer3](https://github.com/IdentityServer/IdentityServer3)